Dealing With a U.S. Tax Refund Delay? Here Are the Reasons for the Hold-Up

 Reason #5: You May Be Flagged for Identity Theft

-If you have been a victim of identity theft and tried to e-file your tax return, you may get an error message stating a return has already been filed using your Social Security Number.
-Double-check the number to make sure it wasn’t entered incorrectly.
-If not, you’ll have to file a paper return and attach an Identity Theft Affidavit, Form 14039.
-Unfortunately, your tax return and refund may take months to process.
-While processing paper returns typically takes longer, sorting out identity theft extends that timeline even more.
+If you’ve been a victim of identity theft and attempted to e-file your tax return, you may receive an error message indicating that a return has already been filed under your Social Security Number.
+First, verify that the number was entered correctly.
+If the details are accurate, you’ll need to file a paper return and attach an Identity Theft Affidavit (Form 14039).
+Unfortunately, paper returns typically take longer to process, and the added complexity of verifying identity theft can delay your refund even further.

 stand tall